 Leaving the Scene of Personal Injury

-The law calls for a minimum jail sentence of 6 months in jail if convicted, although it can be suspended – meaning you don’t always have to serve the time.
+The law calls for a minimum sentence of 6 months in jail if convicted, although it can be suspended – meaning you don’t always have to serve the time.

 You are also not eligible for a Continuance without a finding, or CWOF in an accident with injury case.
 You must plead guilty, and not just accept that the evidence is sufficient to find you guilty, which is the standard for a CWOF.
 This can be a problem for some people who are concerned with having a guilty plea on their criminal record.

-You will also face a minimum 1 year loss of your driver’s license.
+You will also face a minimum 1-year loss of your driver’s license.
 You cannot apply for Massachusetts license reinstatement until one year has passed.
 It is also possible for the Registry to revoke the registration for any vehicle you own after a guilty finding.

-If the injuries are serious enough, the district attorney could also indict you in Superior Court, though this doesn’t happen very often.
+If the injuries are serious enough, the district attorney could also indict you in Superior Court though this doesn’t happen very often.
 While the maximum penalties aren’t higher under the statute if the case is heard in Superior Court, judges are much more likely to sentence you at the higher end of the sentencing spectrum.

 If you are accused of this charge, whether you were arrested or issued a criminal citation, please contact me immediately.
-Myself and our firm have handled many leaving the scene charge, both with and without related OUI charges.
-We can help.
-Call me now to find out what I can do for you.
+I know how to defend against these charges.

 Call Now for a Free Criminal Consultation.